GAIR-NLP/OlympicArena/README.md

 print(all_val_data[0])
 ```

-If you only want to use a specific subset of our dataset (e.g., only English questions, or only text-only questions), you just need to modify the load_data code snippet.
+If you only want to use a specific subset of our dataset (e.g., only English problems, or only text-only problems), you just need to modify the load_data code snippet.

 ### Inference